Fire and rescue services

 Exercise a high degree of caution in Kenya overall.

-Exercise a high degree of caution in Kenya overall due to the high crime levels and the threat of terrorist attack.
+Exercise a high degree of caution in Kenya overall due to the threat of terrorism and violent crime.

 See Safety.

-Do not travel to border regions with Somalia, South Sudan and Ethiopia
+Do not travel to border regions with Somalia.

-Do not travel to border regions with Somalia, South Sudan and Ethiopia due to the high risk of terrorist attack and kidnapping — including all of Mandera and Garissa counties and the part of Wajir county extending from the town of Wajir eastwards to the border with Somalia.
+Do not travel to border regions with Somalia due to the high risk of terrorist attack and kidnapping, including all of Mandera and Garissa counties and the part of Wajir county extending from the town of Wajir eastwards to the border with Somalia.

 See Safety.

-Reconsider your need to travel to Lamu County and areas within Tana River and Kilifi Counties.
+Reconsider your need to travel to border regions with South Sudan and Ethiopia (except Mandera County where we continue to advise Do Not Travel), Lamu County and areas within Tana River and Kilifi Counties.

-Reconsider your need to travel to Lamu County and areas within Tana River and Kilifi Counties — extending 65km inland in Tana River County, and 50km inland in Kilifi County north of the Galana-Sabaki River, due to the high risk of terrorist attack.
+Reconsider your need to travel to South Sudan and Ethiopia (except Mandera County where we continue to advise Do Not Travel), Lamu County and areas within Tana River and Kilifi Counties, extending 50km inland in Tana River County, and 50km inland in Kilifi County north of the Galana-Sabaki River, due to the high risk of terrorist attack and kidnapping.

 See Safety.